15 Fascinating Facts About Amelia Earhart

 At the time, it was the most expensive air and sea search in history.
 Earhart's plane disappeared July 2, 1937.
 The official search ended a little over two weeks later on July 19.
 Putnam then financed a private search, chartering boats to the Phoenix Islands, Christmas Island, Fanning Island, the Gilbert Islands, and the Marshall Islands.

-There are a few theories about what happened to Earhart's plane during her last flight.
+There are several theories about what happened to Earhart's plane during her last flight.
 Most people believe she ran out of fuel and crashed into the Pacific Ocean.
 Others believe she landed on an island and died of thirst, starvation, injury, or at the hands of Japanese soldiers in Saipan.
 In 1970, one man even claimed that Earhart was alive and well and living a secret life in New Jersey.

 The International Group for Historic Aircraft Recovery (TIGHAR) has explored the theory that Earhart and her navigator Fred Noonan lived as castaways before dying on Gardner Island, now called Nikumaroro, in the western Pacific.
 Over the years, they've found a few potential artifacts, including evidence of campfire sites, pieces of Plexiglas, and an empty jar of the brand of freckle cream that Earhart used.
-From September 15, 2014 to October 15, 2014, the group will head to the atoll with two manned submersibles for its eight search expedition.